 A purifier capable of cleaning 500ft of air for under a $100 sounds great, doesn’t it?
 This is probably why the Ionic Pro air purifier is one of the best selling affordable air purifiers on the market (and the $100,000’s spent on advertising and marketing.)

 Lets first look at some of the good points before we tear this machine apart:

-Ill be honest it does look like a more expensive purifier.
-A couple of these towers in your bedroom might even be able to impress the ladies Obviously time and money has gone into the overall look and design of these purifiers.
+I’ll be honest it does look like a more expensive purifier.
+A couple of these towers in your bedroom might even be able to impress the ladies 😉 Obviously, time and money have gone into the overall look and design of these purifiers.

 Going out for a cheap family dinner now costs over a $100 so its really within the budget of anyone.

 The Ionic Pro purifier is from the Marketing Geniuses at Sharper Image and its likely that you will have seen at least one of their cheesy infomercials.
 This company uses flashy marketing and dubious claims to ship cheap appliances en masse.

 If you shop in Wal-Mart then the Ionic Pro range of purifiers is the retailer’s bestselling air purifiers.